Ngā mate e kitea ana pea i te whakamātau poka rekereke Disorders screened for in the heel prick test (newborn blood spot screening)

 • severe combined immune deficiency

-• spinal muscular atrophy from late 2024 (this will be updated once start date confirmed).
+• spinal muscular atrophy from early 2025 (this will be updated once start date confirmed).

 Sometimes new disorders are added to the screening programme, and others are removed.